 According to BMW, their target group is young and spends a considerable amount of time on TikTok, and owns high-end smartphones that indicate purchasing power.
 The result was over one million likes, 7400 comments, and over 7 million views on TikTok!

-BMW did this with perfection.
+BMW did this to perfection.

-They offered users a challenge, and leveraged music and dancing, all of which are very popular TikTok.
+They offered users a challenge, and leveraged music and dancing, all of which are very popular on TikTok.
 They also required users to embody the BMW I series in their choreographies – they were to dance either on, in, or around the new cars.

 What can you learn from these influencer marketing campaigns?

-Brands understand their target audiences, the platforms they use, and how best to reach out to them.
+These brands took the time to understand their target audiences, the platforms they use, and how best to reach out to them.
 They also have stellar influencer outreach strategies and work with those who can bring them success.